 Oregon beer pioneer Deschutes Brewery released the 99-calorie, 4-percent ABV craft pilsner earlier this year.
-According to the brewery’s website, brewmaster Veronica Vega “had been talking with malt company Breiss for years about a low-protein malt” to help provide the low-calorie, but flavorful beer.
+According to the brewery’s website, brewmaster Veronica Vega “had been talking with malt company Breiss for years about a low-protein malt” to help produce the low-calorie but flavorful beer.

 Lagunitas DayTime IPA

 Lagunitas Brewing’s session IPA DayTime got a refresh and in the process brought down the calories.
-At 4 percent and 98 calories, DayTime still brings awesome classic IPA flavor to keep drinkers refreshed without packing on the pounds.
+At 4% ABV and 98 calories, DayTime still brings awesome classic IPA flavor to keep drinkers refreshed without packing on the pounds.

 Lakefront Eazy Teazy